 Collaboration is the heart of what we do.
 With 20 collaborations so far, we continue to work with different artisans, designers, and brands, connecting people from different backgrounds to tell their stories through our prints.

-We choose to define artisanship as ‘skill in a craft acquired through generational transfer’, meaning we work mostly with artisans who were taught their skill by their forefathers and grew up around this knowledge.
-Most of the time these have become small family businesses, and are embedded in a community whose identity, culture and geography revolve around a particular technique and its processes.
+We choose to define artisanship as ‘skill in a craft acquired through generational transfer’, meaning we work mostly with artisans who were taught their skill by generations before them.
+Most of the time these are small family businesses embedded in a community whose identity and culture revolve around a particular technique and its processes.

 Committed to a hybrid production process, we work to bridge the gap between traditional, rural artisanship and modern, urban markets and design principles.
 We incorporate elements of digital and mechanical processes where it is more efficient, and handmade processes when we see that they have immeasurable human value.